thoughtworks-jumpstart/guides/docs/frontend-web-development/react-props-with-func.md

 <div className="welcome-text">Hello Bob</div>
 ```

+You might miss out one of the "Hi"s when editing to "Hello".

-If we do not create a reusable component for elements that behaves the same, the code becomes hard to maintain and difficult to tell if the code is behaving consistently.
+If we do not create a reusable component for elements that have similar behaviour, the code becomes hard to maintain and it is difficult to tell if the code is behaving consistently.

 ## Passing value to functional component

 Having a reusable component comes with lots of flexibility.
-We can group common behaviours to a single place and allow modifying of code in one place.
+We can group common behaviours to a single place and allow the modification of code in one place.

 ```javascript
 function WelcomeText(props) {